degski/this_local/README.md

         this_concurrent_vector<ValueType, ThisLocalType>::this_local_storage;

 We add `this_local` as a static member to our class.
 In de the destructor of the Type-class, the `this_local`-instance-destructor has to be called.
-In the thread function we call the `this_local`-thread-destructor before returning, like shown here in the function below:
+In thread function we call the `this_local`-thread-destructor before returning, like shown here in the function below:

     template<typename ValueType, typename ThisLocalType>